BetterCamps/justthedocs/docs/outcomes.md

 Development Objectives

-1. Promote Inherent Worth and Dignity
+1. Promote Inherent Worth and Dignity <br>
-Goal:
+Goal: <br>
 To foster an environment where every individual feels valued and respected regardless of their background or beliefs.

-Outcome:
+Outcome: <br>
 Campers will develop a deep appreciation for the uniqueness and worth of every person, leading to a culture of inclusivity and empathy within the camp community.

-Assess:
+Assess: <br>
-Staff can observe camper interactions and intervene when necessary to ensure other campers and staff are treated with respect.
+Staff can observe camper interactions and intervene when necessary to ensure other campers and staff are treated with respect. <br>
-Campers can provide feedback to each other on their behaviors and attitudes towards inclusivity and respect.
+Campers can provide feedback to each other on their behaviors and attitudes towards inclusivity and respect. <br>

-2. Advance Justice, Equity, and Compassion
+2. Advance Justice, Equity, and Compassion <br>
-Goal:
+Goal: <br>
 To instill a sense of social responsibility and empathy towards others, promoting fairness and compassion in all interactions.

-Outcome:
+Outcome: <br>
 Campers will gain an understanding of social justice issues and be inspired to take action towards creating a more equitable and compassionate society.

-Assess:
+Assess:	<br>
-Facilitate group discussions on topics related to social justice, allowing campers to share their perspectives and ideas.
+Facilitate group discussions on topics related to social justice, allowing campers to share their perspectives and ideas. <br>
-Engage campers in hands-on service projects and reflect on the impact of their actions on others.
+Engage campers in hands-on service projects and reflect on the impact of their actions on others. <br>
-Create scenarios or programming where campers must navigate ethical dilemmas and make decisions based on principles of justice and compassion.
+Create scenarios or programming where campers must navigate ethical dilemmas and make decisions based on principles of justice and compassion. <br>

 3. Encourage Acceptance and Growth
 Goal: